 The Directors are pleased to report that during the past year donated funds have not been spent on administering the Company or the Fund so that every cent of every dollar donated to the Hamlin Fistula Relief and Aid Fund continues to be available to support the work of Hamlin Fistula Ethiopia.
-Interest earned on funds held in transit continue to pay the whole administration costs of the fund and provide other funds for the activities of Hamlin Fistula Ethiopia.
+Investment income, including Interest earned on funds held in transit and dividends received from a managed share portfolio, continue to pay the whole administration costs of the fund and provide other funds for the activities of Hamlin Fistula Ethiopia.